jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

     - question: Are there other alternatives that are even more aesthetic?
       answer: '<p>At present there has been an impressive rebound of old techniques that were in disuse.
-Lingual Orthodontics and the so-called "invisible Orthodontics" without brackets, with pure plastic splints, are offered with excessive enthusiasm.
+Lingual Orthodontics and the so-called "invisible Orthodontics" without brackets, with pure plastic splints; are offered with excessive enthusiasm.
         We consider that they have great limitations and are only effective in some extremely simple cases, so they should be considered only under a very objective and professional criterion.</span></p>